 This recipe for juicy sous vide shrimp is so easy to make.
 You can use fresh or frozen shrimp.
 Sous vide at 140 degrees F for 15 minutes, then serve with veggies, rice and my recipe for avocado cream sauce!

-Ready to cook more of my best sous vide seafood recipes after this?
+Once you’ve tackled this recipe, I know you’re going to be excited to try more of my best sous vide seafood recipes.
 I’ve got plenty!

 Why I Love Sous Vide Shrimp